General Surgery Residency: Manhattan

 - Manhattan campus of the VA NY Harbor Healthcare System

-Our faculty provide a progressively graded curriculum of study and clinical and research experience under close guidance and supervision.
+Our institution provides a robust surgical curriculum of clinical and research experience under close guidance and supervision of our diverse faculty.
 Residents acquire a broad understanding of human biology as it relates to surgery as well as the technical knowledge and skills necessary to completely manage surgical patients.

 Our Commitment to Diversity